yeisapporo/RP2350_Parallel_Bus_NT35510_LCD_Frame_Buffer/README.md

         Designed to use two DMA channels, one transferring data and the other reconfiguring the transfer source.
         Configure the coordination between the DMA channels using channel_config_set_chain_to() to achieve an infinite loop-like transfer.

+PSRAM as a frame buffer of 800x480 (full screen):
+        If you have boards with PSRAM, this driver program can use the PSRAM as a frame buffer.

 Transfer source reconfiguration:.
         Set up a dedicated DMA channel to update dma_hw->ch[dma_channel[0]].al1_read_addr.
         Chain function automates DMA operations.